sfigg/commercialization-public/customize/desktop/customize-start-layout.md

 ### Other versions of Office

-If you're on Windows 10 version 1709 or earlier, or you have pre-installed a different version of Office to the device than Office 365, configure `LayoutModification.xml` to specify the version of Office that's pre-installed.
+For Windows 10 version 1709 or earlier, or if you've pre-installed a different version of Office to the device than Office 365, configure `LayoutModification.xml` to specify the version of Office that's pre-installed.
 In this case, the heading for the Microsoft Office suite of tiles is the default, **Create**.

 If you've pre-installed Office Mobile, you only need to use the `AppendOfficeSuite` tag.
 For example: